Land patent: History of US land patents

-Then, the district land office register and receiver sent the paperwork to the General Land Office in Washington.
-That office double-checked the accuracy of the claim, its availability and the form of payment.
-Finally, the General Land Office issued a land patent for the claimed public land and sent it on to the President for his signature.
+Subsequently, the district land office register and receiver forwarded the documentation to the General Land Office in Washington.
+This office conducted a thorough review to ensure the accuracy of the claim, the land's availability, and the payment method.
+Ultimately, the General Land Office issued a land patent for the public land in question and forwarded it to the President for his signature.

 The first US land patent was issued on March 4, 1788, to John Martin.
 That patent reserves to the United States one third of all gold, silver, lead and copper within the claimed land.

-Usage restrictions (such as oil and mineral rights, roadways, ditches, and canals) placed on the land are spelled out in the patent and are distinct from state and local statutory regulations relative to property appurtenant to the land, such as zoning and building codes, as well as property taxes applying to both land and property.
+The land patent specifies any usage restrictions, such as oil and mineral rights, roadways, ditches, and canals, that apply to the land.
+These restrictions are separate from state and local statutory regulations concerning property associated with the land, including zoning laws, building codes, and property taxes that pertain to both the land and any structures on it.

-Private property rights accompanying land patents can also be thereafter negotiated in accord with the terms of private contracts.
-The rights inherent in patented land are carried from heir to heir, heir to assignee, or assignee to assignee and cannot be changed except by private contract (warranty deed, quitclaim deed, etc.).
-In most cases, the law of a particular piece of patented land will be governed by the Congressional Act or treaty under which it was acquired, or by terms spelled out in the patent.
-For example, US laws govern the land may involve the Homestead Act or reservations placed on the face of the patent, and the Treaty of Guadalupe Hidalgo governs certain jurisdictional dicta relating to large amounts of land in California and adjoining territories.
+Private property rights associated with land patents can be further negotiated based on the terms of private contracts.
+These rights, inherent in patented land, pass from one heir to another, from an heir to an assignee, or from an assignee to another assignee, and are immutable except through private agreements like a warranty deed or quitclaim deed.
+The legal framework governing a specific parcel of patented land is typically dictated by the Congressional Act or treaty through which it was obtained, or by the terms outlined in the patent itself.
+For instance, US laws governing the land may be influenced by acts like the Homestead Act or reservations specified in the patent.
+Similarly, the Treaty of Guadalupe Hidalgo Hidalgo dictates jurisdictional provisions concerning extensive land areas in California and neighboring regions.

-Legal entities other than natural persons (such as trusts and corporations) may not obtain land patents except by express act of the US Congress.
-An example of Congress granting land through patents to corporate entities is the railroad grants made under the Pacific Railroad Acts to compensate the railroad companies for building a transnational railroad across America.
+Entities other than natural persons, such as trusts and corporations, are not eligible to acquire land patents unless specifically authorized by an act of the US Congress.
+One instance of Congress granting land through patents to corporate entities is exemplified by the railroad grants issued under the Pacific Railroad Acts.
+These grants were provided to compensate railroad companies for constructing a transcontinental railroad spanning across America.